It’s A Jungle Out There

 Hyaluronic acid is the naturally occurring component found dispersed in the extracellular matrix within bodily tissues, especially those of the face.
-Originally (Ew!) extracted from rooster combs for commercial use, it is now produced as a reactive byproduct of benign bacteria.
-It is identical to the substance found within the dermis.
-Its’ water-binding and water-attracting attributes fill up the spaces between the connective fibers in the dermis; collagen and elastin.
-When injected into the face, HA functions to hydrate and separate- holding onto water and supporting all that makes the face plump up and become line-free.
-When applied topically it does nothing.
-Absolutely nothing.
-Seriously?
-Yes, seriously.
-Read on.
-First- the function of hyaluronic acid.
+Originally extracted from rooster combs for commercial use (Ew!), it is now produced as a reactive byproduct of benign bacteria.
+It is identical to the substance found in the dermis.
+It’s water-binding, and water-attracting attributes fill up the spaces between the connective fibers in the dermis; collagen and elastin.
+When injected into the face, HA functions to hydrate and separate.
+It holds onto water and supports all that makes the face plump and as a result, line-free.
+When applied topically it does nothing—absolutely nothing.

 The dermal layer of your skin is made up of about 70% water and claims nearly 50% of your body’s total hyaluronic acid allotment.
 It helps to support and hydrate the above and below structures, resulting in a healthy and attractive appearance.
-As your amount of HA decreases (which it will do with age; in fact, adults have only 1/20th the amount of HA of a baby-snif)- the membranes become dehydrated.
-This then leads to flaking, fine lines, surface roughness, and lots more.
+As your amount of HA decreases (which happens with age; in fact, adults have only 1/20th the amount of HA of a baby), the membranes become dehydrated.
+This leads to flaking, fine lines, surface roughness, and more.
 Dry skin also leads to wrinkles.
 Wrinkles come about from the loss of three important components: collagen, hyaluronic acid, and elastin.
 Hyaluronic acid provides the nutrient-transporting and skin moisturizing framework needed to “hold it all together.”
-If elastin is not bathed in water it becomes dry and brittle, invariably leading to dull, loose and less-elastic skin.
-So if topical hyaluronic acid does nothing, what do we do?
+If elastin is not bathed in water, it becomes dry and brittle, invariably leading to a dull, loose and less-elastic skin.
+If topical hyaluronic acid does nothing, then what should you do?

 Sodium Hyaluronate is the sodium salt of hyaluronic acid.
-Sodium hyaluronate has a smaller molecular size than hyaluronic acid, causing it to easily penetrate the skin’s surface.
-It is able to retain a relatively large amount of water—up to 1,000x its’ own weight.
+Sodium hyaluronate has a smaller molecular size than hyaluronic acid, allowing it to penetrate the skin’s surface easily.
+It can retain a relatively large amount of water—up to 1,000x its weight.
 This means it can penetrate to lower layers, attract and retain water, and promote nutrient absorption.
-Thanks to these to attributes, when applied topically it can work it’s magic and should never be confused with large molecule injectable hyaluronic acid.
+Due to these attributes, when applied topically, it can work it’s magic and should never be confused with large molecule injectable hyaluronic acid.

 It can extend deep down into the dermis to combine with, maintain and attract water.
-It also promotes micro-circulation and nutrient absorption.
-Thanks to its super-sized hydrating properties, sodium hyaluronate will result in smoother, softer skin with decreased wrinkles and an all-around “skin-plumping” appearance.
+It also promotes microcirculation and nutrient absorption.
+Due to its super-sized hydrating properties, sodium hyaluronate will result in smoother, softer skin with decreased wrinkles and an all-around “skin-plumping” appearance.

 How Does Vitamin C Help?

-If you’ve shopped the skincare aisle lately (or in the last decade), you know that there is no shortage of so-called anti-aging ingredients or anti-aging products on the market.
+If you’ve shopped the skincare aisle lately (or in the last decade), you know there is no shortage of so-called anti-aging ingredients or anti-aging products on the market.
 Despite the marketing hype often assigned to a single ingredient, research is clear that using a selected range of beneficial ingredients is always best for promoting the appearance of healthy, young “acting” and appearing skin.
-This includes inside-out care like getting rid of inflammation and oxidative stress of course.
-It also includes good sleep and good management of stress.
+This includes inside-out care like getting rid of inflammation and oxidative stress, of course.
+It also includes sound sleep and proper management of stress.

 There are some exceptions—standout ingredients that, whether included among a mix of beneficial ingredients or in a concentrated treatment, are among a select few that can treat multiple skincare concerns.
 Vitamin C is one such example.

 In any form (and we’ll get to which types work best), vitamin C provides potent antioxidant protection, shielding skin from damaging free radicals.
 Free radicals are those unpaired electrons which promote premature aging in the skin and the entire body.
 The most abundant forms of free-radical damage are environmental factors we can’t escape.
-These are things like sun damage and pollution.
+For example, sun damage and pollution.
 That’s where topical vitamin C can help.
-When incorporated into your daily skincare regimen, well-formulated products containing vitamin C can provide a range of benefits that keep your skin looking younger-longer.
+When incorporated into your daily skincare regimen, well-formulated products containing vitamin C can provide a range of benefits that keep your skin looking younger, longer.

 It can help boost healthy collagen production.
 It can also reduce the appearance of brown spots and other types of sun damage.
-It will fade post-breakout red marks by improving your skin’s natural healing response.
-It will reduces inflammation and irritation; both of which cause a cascade of damage.
-Lastly, it will increase the effectiveness of your sunscreens and boosts your skins’ defense against UV exposure.
+Vitamin C will also fade post-breakout red marks by improving your skin’s natural healing response.
+It will reduce inflammation and irritation; both of which cause a cascade of damage.
+Lastly, it will increase the effectiveness of your sunscreen and boosts your skins’ defense against UV exposure.

 With decades of research around its benefits, vitamin C is a long-established skincare superstar that can help you achieve a younger, healthier and more radiant glow.
 However, like any ingredient, skincare will never be as simple as any single ingredient.
 Just as no single nutrient can keep your body healthy, you need more than just one ingredient to keep your skin in great shape, too!

-It’s important to mention that vitamin C forms are effective in lower concentrations than you are hearing that you should use.
-In other words don’t get caught in the thinking that is touted on marketing sites that only higher strengths (15-20%) are beneficial for skin.
-Research has shown that concentrations as low 0.6% provide identical antioxidant and anti-aging benefits to skincare products.
-And that’s what we use.
+It’s important to mention that vitamin C forms are effective in lower concentrations than what the media advertises.
+In other words, don’t let marketing claims fool you into thinking only higher strengths (15-20%) are beneficial for skin.
+Research shows concentrations as low 0.6% provide identical antioxidant and anti-aging benefits to skincare products.
+(That’s what we use.)
 Higher concentrations will (commonly) cause irritation which defeats the whole purpose unless you are counting on an “irritant effect” to stimulate collagen production.

 Vitamin C serums should be designed to deliver a high (but not irritant) concentration of vitamin C right to the dermis.
 Although the formulas are generally oil-and-water-based, they are created to have an oil-free texture.
 In fact, good serums are described as having a velvety finish.

-I know we touched on this (collagen) but it’s a very important feature of a good vitamin C serum.
 Collagen is naturally present in the body.
 It is responsible for the plumpness of our skin.
 With age, however, collagen production begins to slow.
 Topical vitamin C serums can stimulate collagen production.
 The added collagen just might reduce and prevent the signs of aging, such as wrinkles.
-Therefore for collagen stimulation you want to choose a vitamin C serum with either ascorbic or L-ascorbic acid as the active ingredient vitamin C ingredient.
+Therefore, for collagen stimulation, choose a vitamin C serum with either ascorbic or L-ascorbic acid as the active vitamin C ingredient.

 Vitamin C serums offer some protection against UV rays.
-However, vitamin C is a weak sunscreen and should be used in conjunction with a traditional SPF.
-And again; vitamin C is also known to repair some signs of sun damage, such as discoloration and fine lines.
+However, vitamin C is a weak sunscreen; use it in conjunction with traditional SPF.
+Again, vitamin C is able to repair some signs of sun damage, such as discoloration and fine lines.
 It’s the potent antioxidant properties of vitamin C serums that are responsible for reversing some signs of aging and reducing age spots.

 Plant Collagen (Phytocollagen)

-The phytocollagen sourced from plants gives the skin the effect of a protective film with a firming effect similar but likely superior to animal collagen.
+The phytocollagen sourced from plants gives skin the effect of a protective film with a firming effect.

-The firming ingredients in animal collagen are the two amino acids – hydroxyproline and hydroxylysine.
-However, a plant protein, called extensin, contains a form of hydroxyproline which appears to outshine the animal source.
+The firming ingredients in animal collagen are the two amino acids hydroxyproline and hydroxylysine.
+However, a plant protein, extensin, contains a form of hydroxyproline which appears to outshine the animal source.
 Plant-derived hydroxyproline increases the moistening and plumping of the skin.
-In clinical studies, it’s effects are considered to be similar and possibly superior to animal-derived collagen.
+In clinical studies, its effects are similar and possibly superior to animal-derived collagen.

 Yeast’s benefits include antioxidant and cell renewal properties, with the ability to improve skin smoothness and texture.
-And there’s more.
-Yeast “calms” inflamed skin.
+Yeast also “calms” inflamed skin.
 Recall that inflammation of skin is part of what causes aging skin.
-Yeast’s calming claims are substantiated because it is a known source of beta-glucan, making in a great antioxidant and a soothing active ingredient.
-Pigmentation and age spots are diminished by yeast extracts which decreases the production of the brown or red skin pigment.
-Used topically, yeast extract promotes skin lightening by regulating production of the enzyme tyrosinase, the key enzyme in melanin production.
+Yeast’s calming claims are substantiated because it is a known source of beta-glucan making it a great antioxidant and a soothing active ingredient.
+Pigmentation and age spots are diminished by yeast extracts which decrease the production of brown or red skin pigments.
+Used topically, yeast extract promotes skin lightening by regulating the production of the enzyme, tyrosinase.
+Tyrosinase is the key enzyme in melanin production.

-As you know, collagen production slows down with age and the remaining collagen bundles and fibers become disorganized and damaged.
-Yeast extract is thought to stimulate collagen production.
+As you know, collagen production slows down with age, and the remaining collagen bundles and fibers become disorganized and damaged.
+Yeast extract can stimulate collagen production.
 Exposure to sunlight also accelerates the loss of collagen by activating enzymes that break it down.
-This is what causes skin to develop wrinkles and laxity that make it look less youthful.
-Therefore yeast extract and yeast proteins may help to fight skin laxity and keep wrinkles in check by helping protect you from the environment.
+This is what causes the skin to develop wrinkles and laxity that make it look less youthful.
+Therefore, yeast extract and yeast proteins may help to fight skin laxity and keep wrinkles in check by helping protect you from the environment.

-Now you know you need to shop for the “right” form of hyaluronic acid called sodium hyaluronate.
-You also know that you need to couple that with the right type and strength and delivery system for Vitamin C. You know that a serum will work more quickly than a moisturizer.
-You know not to “fry your skin.”
+Now you know to shop for the “right” form of hyaluronic acid called sodium hyaluronate.
+You also need to couple that with the right type, strength, and delivery system for vitamin C. A serum will work more quickly than a moisturizer.
 You’re now a very informed consumer!